Grand Tour of the Outer Hebrides (PJ/EE)

 Day 1 -

 We depart from our designated pick-up points, stopping en-route for refreshments (not included) and travel via Loch Ness and Glenfinnan to Mallaig.
-From here we take the late afternoon ferry to Lochboisdale in South Uist, with dinner served on board.
+From here we take the afternoon ferry to Lochboisdale in South Uist.
 Look out for the Small Isles of Rum and Canna to port and the Cuillin Hills on the Isle of Skye to starboard.
-Dinner will be served on board.

-On arrival we continue over causeways (keeping a careful eye out for otters) to Benbecula, the ‘stepping stone’ between the Uists, where we arrive in the late evening at our base for the next two nights.
+On arrival we continue over causeways (keeping a careful eye out for otters) to Benbecula, the ‘stepping stone’ between the Uists, where we arrive in the later afternoon at our base for the next two nights.
+Dinner is served in the evening.

 Day 2 -